-What All periods, even those in which the student did not receive financial aid, was in a different major, and those for which the academic periods are student was granted included? academic amnesty review?
+What All periods, even those in which the student did not receive academic financial aid, was in a different major, and those for which the periods are student was granted included? academic amnesty the results Satisfactory Academic Standing, Warning, or Suspension of the review?

-What are the results of the
+What are